PREVIOUS: Positive Responses (#4)

 4. APPROPRIATE ACTIONS Circle (cont)

-If the “problem”was the result of one or both people not listening carefully to what was being said, & jumping to a conclusion, what’s needed is checking to see if what we heard was what was they meant.
+If the “problem” Event was the result of one or both people not listening carefully to what each was saying, & then jumping to a conclusion —> what’s needed is for us to check if what we heard was what was they meant.
 T.E.A. will include:

 🚦paraphrasing each side, then asking for validation (Yes) or clarification (No).
 Acknowledge what each person felt (Es) about the dispute, & see if there’s a legitimate, respectful conclusion / agreement – or not (T or A)